ctm/mb2-doc/README.md

 (nor do I have a crash monitor installed).
 The exception is Sundays at 1pm Pacific.
 For the next several weeks, I'll be there for a minimum of one hour and perhaps several, depending on interest.

+If you want to help out by play-testing, but can't make Sunday afternoon, you can do so on your own, it's just that you need at least two participants.
+So, either dragoon a friend or relative into playing or fire up two windows and drive both of them yourself.

 Until I add the table balancing and table breakdown code, tourneys will be limited to single tables, although multiple tourneys can run